 - Attend stewardship days and help with pruning, pest control, mulching, repairs, trellis building, harvesting etc.

-- Join a neighbourhood stewardship team to help with regular watering
+- Join a neighbourhood stewardship team to help with regular watering of the food forests

 Follow GreenUP on social media to learn about volunteer opportunities during our orchards stewardship days.
 You are also invited to join the Peterborough Fruit Trees in Parks Facebook group to learn about events and occasional callouts for support.